medini20/Awesome_Robotics_Club_Medini_240645/TASK 4/part_a.md

 2\.
 Motion Tracking
 The platform’s surface consists of two conductive layers separated by spacers.
 When the ball rolls, its weight presses the layers together at the contact point, creating a measurable change in resistance.
 The system applies voltages across the X and Y axes, measuring the resulting voltage drops to determine the X, Y coordinates of the pressure point.

+Mechanism:
+The touchpad reads the position of the ball, waits 20 milliseconds, and reads the position of the ball again.
+The program then calculates the terms in the PID algorithm.
+The output is fed to the inverse kinematic equations.
+These equations derive the position to move each stepper motor in order to achieve the platform's projected orientation.
+With the new stepper motor positions, the speed and acceleration of the motors are calculated and set.
+The motors are then moved to their target positions which put the platform in the orientation that best slows the ball down and moves it to the center.
+The process is then repeated.

 3\.
 Pros and Cons
 Pros: